apache/buildstream/doc/source/projectrefs.rst

 .. code:: yaml

+   # Main toplevel "projects" key
+   projects:

      # The local project's name is "core"
      core:

        # A dictionary of element names
        base/automake.bst:

        # A list of sources corresponding to the element
        # in the same order in which they were declared.
        #
        # The values of this list are dictionaries of the
        # symbolic "ref" portion understood by the given
        # source plugin implementation.
        #
        - ref: af6ba39142220687c500f79b4aa2f181d9b24e4...

      # The "core" project depends on the "bootstrap" project,
      # here we are allowed to override the refs for the projects
      # we depend on through junctions.
      bootstrap:

        zlib.bst:
        - ref: 4ff941449631ace0d4d203e3483be9dbc9da4540...